Kong/cloud-migration-journey/docs/explore/phase2.md

         kuma.io/service: monolith-service_svc_5000
 ```

-Lets compare this `Standard` Dataplane type to the Gateway type:
+This is the `Standard` Dataplane, used for all microservices except gateways.

-1. type - this manifest is still type Dataplane
+**mesh** - the mesh that the dp should join is still configurable.

-2. mesh - the mesh that the dp should join is still configurable.
+**type**- this manifest is still type Dataplane

-3. inbound - describe the inbound application it supports:
+**inbound** - describe the inbound application it supports:
     * port - The port the DP will listen on
     * servicePort - the port the application is running on.
 Monolith is running on 8080 `docker ps` to double check this
     * tags - how the monolith will be referenced by other applications in the mesh, or later used for canary deployments, zone failure among others.